aspecker/OTC-drug-tracker/README.md

 **How can we solve this?

    Utilize an MVC model app using a database with profile capabilities and the FDA open api to allow users to:
-    * User ability to create account with encrypted password for security *Login and logout capability
+    * Create account with encrypted password
+      * Login and logout capability
     * Keep track of their OTC medication use, with easy access to information about those drugs
-        * Profile page with two seperate data sets of active and historical medicnes taken
+        * Profile page with two seperate data sets of active and historical medicines taken
-        * These medications to active or inactive, with data logged based on time of administration by user
+        * Medications set to active or inactive, with data logged based on time of administration by user
-    * User will hahve ability to Search the open FDA api for a particular medicone with information about it:
+    * User will hahve ability to Search the open FDA api for a particular medicine with information about it:

     *Brand Name
     *Generic Name